rschisholm@wisc.edu

 that a stellar component to the Magellanic Stream could be spatially non-coexistent with the dominant HI

 strand.
-This work was published in ApJ; DOI.
+This work was published in ApJ;

 non-science